Security and Privacy

 - Overview of cryptographic primitives

-- Hot topics in security and privacy (interdisciplinary aspects)
+- Hot topics in security and privacy (this year's focus is on machine learning and security/privacy)